MelonCave/original/About.md

 When people are are actually serious about overhauling their lives ... then the melons of their demons have been caved in and there is hope.

+# Melon Cave is an ANTI-media media

-**Stop apologizing for perfecting your soul.**
+**Stop apologizing for perfecting your soul** ... stop following celebrities ... stop playing church or longing for a great performance from the pulpit. **Perfect your soul.**

 1) FIX your spiritual life ...
 STOP worshipping celebrities ...
-STOP playing church ...
-AVOID politicos
+STOP playing church; sermons are for zombies ... take back your prayer life; keep a prayer journal; BE the LIFE that defines your own media.

 2) STOP eating stupid shit ...
 STOP ever buying stupid shit ... start growing your own food